Blackfriars Railway Bridge: Second bridge

+The need for the second bridge was the lack of capacity and overcrowding at the first station which had become "in the highest degree dangerous".
+The directors of the London, Chatham, and Dover Railway determined that they needed to double the lines across the Thames.

+The original design was for four rail lines but once work was underway it was decided to expand the bridge to carry seven lines of railway which required extensions to the four piers.
+The bridge had a clear width of 81 ft between the parapets, increasing to 123 ft at the northernmost span to provide space for the platforms.
+The bridge had five spans, the shore span on the Surrey side being 183 ft, the centre span and Middlesex shore span 185 ft each, and the second and fourth spans 175 ft each.
+The lengths of the three middle spans corresponded with those of the old bridge alongside for ease of navigation.

+When St Paul's railway station changed its name to Blackfriars in 1937 the name of the bridge was changed as well to Blackfriars Railway Bridge.

-As part of the Thameslink Programme, the platforms at Blackfriars station have been extended across the Thames and partially supported by the 1864 bridge piers.
-The project is designed by Will Alsop and built by Balfour Beatty.
-The work also includes the installation of a roof covered with photovoltaic solar panels.
+As part of the Thameslink Programme, the platforms at Blackfriars station were extended across the Thames and partially supported by the 1864 bridge piers.
+The project was designed by Will Alsop and built by Balfour Beatty.
+The work also included the installation of a roof covered with photovoltaic solar panels.
 It is the largest of only three solar bridges in the world (the others being Kennedy Bridge in Bonn, Germany, and Kurilpa Bridge in Australia).
-Other green improvements include sun pipes and systems to collect rain water.
+Other green improvements included sun pipes and systems to collect rain water.